Broadway Travel Service (Wimbledon) Ltd Booking Terms and Conditions

 Please ensure that ALL documentation is thoroughly read and understood.
 It is your responsibility to inform us of any discrepancies.
 Please note some suppliers may charge for amendments and unfortunately in these circumstances, the client will be responsible for any additional charges.
 Please ensure that you arrive in good time for your departure, we cannot be held responsible for your failure to do so.

 Hand baggage is included free of charge.
+The allowance differs depending on the airline that you are travelling on.
+We recommend that you check this with your specific airline prior to travel as we cannot be held responsible for any items that exceed the weight/dimension allowance.
 There is no hold baggage included in your holiday cost unless otherwise stated.
 If you would like to add baggage to your reservation please contact us on 0191 600 0546.

 There are no transfers included in your holiday cost unless otherwise stated.
 On arrival at your destination you will normally find taxis just outside the terminal building.
 To avoid getting overcharged, it is advisable to agree a cost before you take the journey.
 If you would like to add transfers to your reservation please contact us on 0191 600 0546.